Tips for taking CIBINQO

 CIBINQO comes in multiple dosage strengths

-The recommended starting dose of CIBINQO is 100 mg.
-If the 100 mg dose isn't working well after 3 months, your doctor may increase your dose to 200 mg.
+The recommended starting dose is CIBINQO 100 mg.
+If it’s not working well, your doctor may increase your dose to 200 mg.
 If the 200 mg dose isn't working well, your doctor may advise you to stop CIBINQO.
+Use the lowest effective dose to maintain response.

 Testing and monitoring